 All students going abroad should consult with the Dickinson College Health Center or your personal physician to make sure that all of your routine inoculations are up-to-date.
 These include measles, mumps, rubella (MMR) and diphtheria, pertussis, tetanus (DPT).
+The Center for Global Study and Engagement will notify you if any specific immunizations or medications are required for your program.
 For more up-to-date country-specific information about immunizations and other health precautions, consult the Center for Disease Control (CDC) website at www.cdc.gov/travel/.